 For example, if your sample art rocks, start with the sample art.
 If you think your detailed synopsis is a masterpiece, start your presentation with the synopsis.

 It’s up to you whether you want to compile everything mentioned above in one pdf document, or send the manuscript, sample art, and proposal as individual files.

 If your manuscript is lengthy, you probably want to send it separately from the proposal and sample art.
 But if your whole pitch is under 40 pages or so, I think it’s best to create a single pdf.

 Regardless of how you format your pitch, make sure to keep your documents under 20 MB so they don’t overload people’s inboxes or hard drives.

 Some people will probably want you to send the file(s) as an email attachment, and others might ask you to upload the pitch on Google Drive or Dropbox and share the link.
 Research individual agents’ and publishers’ requirements and submit your pitch according to their guidelines.

 What is the least amount of pitch material agents want to see?

-I would say, at a minimum, you need a great story synopsis, at least a chapter or two sample script, and a handful of excellent sample art pages.
+I would say, at a minimum, you need a great story synopsis and a handful of polished sample art pages.
 If you’re a writer only, you most likely need a full, polished manuscript.

-You can sometimes get away with a more bare bones pitch if you have a robust online presence, or if a publisher has approached you with a specific request.
-But if you don’t have a fair amount of experience or an existing platform, you’re going to need to make your pitch more comprehensive.
+You can sometimes get away with a more bare bones pitch like this for editors if you have a robust online presence, or if a publisher has approached you with a specific request.
+But if you don’t have a publishing track record or an existing platform, you’re probably going to need to make your pitch more comprehensive.
 Your agent should help you with it.